Los Angeles Chinese massacre of 1871: Sing Yu's abduction, torture, and legal battles

 In January 1871, Wong Heng, a wash house owner from San Bernardino, and his wife were passing through Los Angeles, on their way to China via San Francisco.
 Upon their arrival in Los Angeles, Yo Hing accused Wong Heng of having informed on the four Chinese men that roasted Sing Yu, and demanded Wong Heng compensate him.
 Wong Heng refused.
 The following day, Wong Heng and his wife got on the cars to leave for San Francisco.
-But before the cars departed, Wong Heng and his wife were arrested on a complaint made by one of Yo Hing's agents.
+However, before the cars departed, Wong Heng and his wife were arrested on a complaint made by one of Yo Hing's agents.
 Additionally, another of Yo Hing's agents, Lee Yee, filed a suit against Wing Heng, using a forged contract that purported to show Wong Heng borrowed $600, and agreed to repay the amount before returning to China.
-All of Wong Heng's money was confiscated by the Jailer, Frank Carpenter, until the cases could be settled.
+All of Wong Heng's money was confiscated by the jailer, Frank Carpenter, until the cases could be settled.

 In early March, Chow Chee, a friend of Wong Heng, came to Los Angeles from San Francisco.
 Yo Hing suspected Chow Chee came to defend Wong Heng.
-So to dispose of Chow Chee, two of Yo Hing's Agents, Lee Yee and Quang You, filed a complaint at Justice Gray's Court that Chow Chee tried to employ a man for four hundred dollars to kill Lee Yee and Quang You.
+So to dispose of Chow Chee, two of Yo Hing's agents, Lee Yee and Quang You, filed a complaint at Justice Gray's Court that Chow Chee tried to employ a man for four hundred dollars to kill Lee Yee and Quang You.
 A trial was held on March 4, and concluded on March 7.
 Justice Gray dismissed the complaint, and required the complainants to pay the costs for their malicious prosecution.
-Yo Hing, then "filled with baffled rage against Wong Heng, Chow Chee and their friends and company”, sent Lee Leeung to steal the wife of Heng Shun.
+Yo Hing, then "filled with baffled rage against Wong Heng, Chow Chee and their friends and company", sent Lee Leeung to steal the wife of Heng Shun.
 Lee Leeung, accompanied by three others, went to Heng Shun's house, and took away his wife, Yut Ho.
 She was dragged up to Judge Trafford's office, and there, against her will and without knowing what was going on, was put through the forms of a marriage ceremony, and afterwards carried away by Lee Leeung in a carriage.
 Heng Shun then had her brought before Judge Ygnacio Sepulveda, on a writ of habeas corpus, and the Judge made an order that she should be returned to Heng Shun.
 As soon as the Judge made the order, Yo Hing's friends rushed at Yut Ho and forcibly carried her off.
 Police officers brought her back and restored her to her husband, Later that night, another writ of habeas corpus was issued, and Yut Ho was brought before Judge Murray Morrison and was given over to Lee Leeung, and carried away.